George Utley: Coaching

-After leaving Manchester City, Utley went on to hold the position of trainer at Bristol City before moving to Sheffield Wednesday in May 1924 to the position of coach.
+After leaving Manchester City, Utley went on to hold the position of trainer at Bristol City before moving to Sheffield Wednesday in May 1924 as coach.
 He then moved on to become a trainer at Fulham in July 1925, a position he remained in until 1927.

 International career

 In February 1913, while still with Barnsley, Utley was selected to play for England against Ireland.
-England were defeated 2–1, Ireland's first victory over England; He was not selected to play for England again.
-This remains the only full international appearance by a Barnsley player.
+England were defeated 2–1, Ireland's first victory over England; he was not selected to play for England again.
+This remains the only England appearance by a Barnsley player.

-Football Legacy
+Legacy

-It could be argued that Utley's greatest impact on the game of football in England was that regarding the award of testimonial and benefit games.
+It could be argued that Utley's greatest impact on football in England was regarding the award of testimonial and benefit games.
 Usually players were awarded a benefit game for long service and allowed to choose a match, excluding derby games and large visiting clubs, from which to receive the gate receipts as recognition of their services.

-Utley challenged this in 1920 and was granted a benefit match against the then mighty Sunderland after only being at the club for four years, eventually receiving around £1,000.
+Utley challenged this in 1920 and was granted a benefit match against the then mighty Sunderland after only four seasons, eventually receiving around £1,000.
 The board had been willing to make an exception for Utley, citing his importance to the team and wishing to ensure he stayed with the club.

 This extraordinary move by the club caused unrest in the dressing room and nine of the first team signed a letter to the United directors, written by Billy Gillespie, complaining that this preferential treatment was unfair.
-The game went ahead a few days later without Utley although ironically Billy Gillespie scored twice in a 3–1 win in front of over 36,000 spectators.
+The game went ahead a few days later without Utley, although ironically Billy Gillespie scored twice in a 3–1 win in front of over 36,000 spectators.
 Utley stayed at Bramall Lane for another two years.

 The Football League discovered the unrest this benefit had caused at the club and changed the rules governing such matches.
-They stipulated that testimonials could only be played after an agreed period of time stated within a players contract when agreed or upon their career being unexpectedly cut short.
+They stipulated that testimonials could only be played after an agreed period of time stated within a players contract, or upon their career being unexpectedly cut short.
 This ruling remains to this day.

 Life outside football

 Utley worked as an assistant cricket coach at Rossall School from 1911 until 1931 and from 1929 until 1931 he also worked as assistant groundsman.

-Regarded as astute in financial matters, Utley married into a wealthy family following the death of his first wife.
+Astute in financial matters, Utley married into a wealthy family following the death of his first wife.
 Having no children from either marriage he returned his second wife's money to her family upon her death claiming he had enough to keep him.
 Living in a large house he kept two housekeepers to whom he bequeathed a home on the estate for peppercorn rent upon his death.

 During the later part of his football career he authored articles for boys magazines including: